le0nxD/le0nxD/README.md

 - 💻 Frontend Developer with **deadly** `Ctrl+C` + `Ctrl+V` reflexes.
 - 🎨 Aesthetic UI is my religion.
 Messy UI?
 That’s a crime.
 - 🧠 Overthinking bugs since 2024.
 Professionally.
-- 💤 Peak productivity: 10% coding, 90% fixing the name of the file I swore was final.
+- 💤 Peak productivity: 10% coding, 90% renaming files named `final_final_REAL_last_fix_v3`.
 - 🍜 Can write code with one hand while eating noodles.
-Don’t ask how, just accept.
+Don’t ask how — just accept it.
-- 📺 Binge-watching *Reacher* while telling myself "just one more episode."
+- 📺 Binge-watching *Reacher* while telling myself *"just one more episode."*
 - ☕ Fueled by caffeine, memes, and "this will only take 5 minutes" lies.

 ---